WARREN COUNTY

 Notes About Existing Stations...

 Franklin (CN & CCC&St.L) - Originally just a CN station, this building also served the Big 4 after the Carlisle Cutoff went into operation in 1911.
 This was the second CN passenger station at this location.
+According to NYC valuation records, it was built in 1902.
 The first station, built by the CJ&M, was across the tracks with frontage on Main Street (old name Center Street).

 Lebanon (Replica) - Replica of the CL&N depot.
 The Lebanon, Mason, and Monroe scenic railway ceased operations in Lebanon at the close of business December 21, 2008.
 Two bridges between Lebanon and Hageman on the former Cincinnati, Lebanon, & Northern (later PRR) line no longer passed engineering inspections.
 LM&M plan to continue operating excursions but will not be operating in Lebanon.
 The Lebanon Garden Club owns the replica station and plan to continue operation as a tourist stop/recreation area.
 As of 2009, the two bridges have been repaired and the LM&M is back in operation.